s-emanuilov/gotake/README.md

 ```

 ## Examples
-Launching a download is straightforward with gotake.
+Launching a download is straightforward with `gotake`.
 Here are some examples to get you started:

 ### Quick download (auto find optimal connections amount)